adhar-io/adhar/README.md

 > :bulb: `Adhar`, derived from the Sanskrit word for `Foundation` is a transformative Internal Developer Platform (IDP) that redefines software development.
 By seamlessly integrating industry-leading open-source technologies and embracing cloud-native principles, `Adhar` provides a ***Scalable*** and ***Efficient*** environment for developing complex, connected, ever-changing applications.
 With a strong emphasis on ***Security***, ***Governance***, ***AI Assistance***  and ***Developer productivity***, `Adhar` empowers teams to innovate rapidly and deliver exceptional software solutions with ease.

+> :warning: **CAUTION:** This project is in early development stage and not ready for production.
+Use it only for testing and experimentation.

 ## Adhar Platform Goals :dart:

 1. **Comprehensive All-in-One Integrated Platform:** The platform encompasses the entire software development lifecycle, from defining requirements and designing solutions to developing, testing, and deploying applications.
 This unified approach eliminates the need for switching between disparate tools, improving efficiency and collaboration.